 In economics, many things cannot be predicted (think of the recent covid epidemic or the current military invasion of Ukraine) and prices can change almost overnight.
 That’s why we recommend that our clients who rent out their property take advantage of the inflation clause.
 However, if they do not want to burden their tenants, unless absolutely necessary, the wording of the clause can be modified so that the increase may or may not occur.
 All may be subject to the landlord’s call.

-The rent increase may also be based on a different principle than inflation tracking.
+Rent increases may also be based on a different principle to inflation tracking.
 For example, a fixed annual increase of a certain percentage.
 Another option is to enter into fixed-term leases.
-However, this is to be limited by law in the future.

 Where else can the inflation clause be used?

-In our text we have focused on the inflation clause in lease agreements.
+In our text we have focused on inflation clauses in lease agreements.
 However, this is not the only place they occur.
-Increasingly, it is also encountered, for example, in the construction industry and in various contracts for services or works.
+Increasingly, it is also encountered, for example, in construction and various service or works contracts.
 The contract price may then be increased by the current rate of inflation.

 Other possibilities of use are, for example, a works contract or a sales contract (for example, if it is a recurring performance).